 If you've considered these questions and come to the conclusion that you don't want or need to retake the ACT, congratulations!
 Focus on completing your applications and essays, and on making a strong finish in your high school career.
-If you do want to retake the ACT, then pick a test date that fits your schedule and deadlines and start using the prep tools available: kahnacademy.org/sat for the SAT;
+If you do want to retake the ACT, then pick a test date that fits your schedule and deadlines and start using the prep tools available: use free sites like Khan Academy (kahnacademy.org) for the SAT, and ACT Academy (actacademyact.org) for the ACT.